klaaspieter/Numeric/Pods/Nimble/README.md

 // Note: Swift currently doesn't have exceptions.
 //       Only Objective-C code can raise exceptions
-//       that Nimble will catch. let exception = NSException(
+/        that Nimble will catch. let exception = NSException(
   name: NSInternalInconsistencyException,
   reason: "Not enough fish in the sea.",
-  userInfo: ["something": "is fishy"]) expect(exception.raise()).to(raiseException())

-// Also, you can customize raiseException to be more specific expect{ exception.raise() }.to(raiseException(named: NSInternalInconsistencyException)) expect{ exception.raise() }.to(raiseException(
-    named: NSInternalInconsistencyException,
-    reason: "Not enough fish in the sea")) expect{ exception.raise() }.to(raiseException(
-    named: NSInternalInconsistencyException,
-    reason: "Not enough fish in the sea",
-    userInfo: ["something": "is fishy"]))
+  userInfo: nil)
+expect(exception.raise()).to(raiseException())
 ```

 Objective-C works the same way, but you must use the `expectAction`